dristantpokharel/US-Used-Car-Price-Tracker/README.md

 ### Solution
 This project provides an automated system that:
 - Scrapes data from TrueCar to obtain the latest car listings.
-- Stores the data in a SQL database for easy querying and analysis.
+- Stores the data in an SQL database for easy querying and analysis.
 - Checks every 5 minutes for new entries that meet user-defined criteria.
 - Sends email notifications when new cars that fit the specified criteria are found.